 I give A LOT.
 If I am at a toll booth I often pay for someone behind me.
 If I see a homeless person with a sign saying, "Please, help," I can't just pass by.
 My daughter often chides me because I have given away my last $10 bill.
 Hey that person need it more than I did.
 It does not matter how much or how little you have.
 You can give something.
-This principal has blessed ME in so many ways financially.
+This principle has blessed me in so many ways financially.
 I am never without because I give so freely.
-And it has PUSHED my financial limits and money mindset.
+And it has pushed my financial limits and money mindset.

 13. Relax and unwind.

 - Find a relaxation technique that works for you.

 - Spend time with family and friends.

 14. Have an attitude of acceptance and gratitude.

 Do not curse your present state.
 It will not help.
 Instead accept it if you cannot change it.
 Acceptance opens up the door to new opportunities.
 It helps you adjust to life, brings peace, and dampens the inner conflict and anger.

 Once you are able to mentally adapt to a situation, you can formulate a plan and implement it by adjusting to the situation.
 A person who can accept change and adjust to life is the one who is able to focus the mind in new directions and make choices based on his or her desired outcomes.

 Be thankful for everything; for what you have and what you are.
 Even for the simple fact that you’re alive.
 Express gratitude to bring peace of mind, positiveness, to eliminate ego and reduce stress, and to appreciate everything in your life.

 I mentioned this earlier, when I referenced minimalism.